Get Your Family Dispute Case Packet — Private, Fast, Affordable

 - Community Mediation Centers: Local centers facilitate mediations and arbitrations, emphasizing community-based solutions.

-- Legal Aid Organizations: For residents with limited financial means, these organizations provide accessible legal guidance.
+- Legal Aid Organizations: For residents at a local employer means, these organizations provide accessible legal guidance.

 - Arbitration Organizations: National and regional bodies conduct family arbitration sessions tailored to California laws.